Comedians energize picket lines as strikes by Hollywood actors and writers enter second week - ExBulletin

 Many picket lines across the United States seized on comments from their bosses, such as Disney CEO Bob Iger, who last week called the unions’ demands unrealistic.

-Were super determined to reach an agreement as soon as possible.
-An approach that is fair and empowers unions, industry and all to move forward into the future, he said.
+We are very determined to reach an agreement as soon as possible.
+One that is fair and allows unions, industry and everyone to move forward into the future, he said.

-Lawless reported from London.
-Entertainment writer Andrew Dalton contributed to this report.

 |